Jonathan2251/lbd/_sources/genobj.rst.txt

 .. graphviz:: ../Fig/genobj/callFunctions.gv
    :caption: Calling Functions of elf encoder

+- AsmPrinter::OutStreamer is \nMCObjectStreamer if llc -filetype=obj;
+  AsmPrinter::OutStreamer is \nMCAsmStreamer if llc -filetype=asm as :numref:`print-asm`.

 The ELF encoder calling functions shown as :numref:`genobj-f11` above.
 AsmPrinter::OutStreamer is set to MCObjectStreamer when by llc driver when user input ``llc -filetype=obj``.